By Jennifer BowmanMeeting automation

 1. Manage Everything From One Place

 That’s right, from ONE place.
-With meeting automation platforms, you can have your prospects, events attended/attending, calendar invites, ROI analysis, and more at your fingertips.
+With meeting automation platforms, you can have your prospects, events attended/attending or sponsored/sponsoring, calendar invites, ROI analysis, and more at your fingertips.
 And because everything is logged automatically and syncs with your CRM, the reliance on others to input their data entry becomes virtually non-existent.

-Benefits: Saves time; Syncs with CRM; Everything is in one place.
+Benefits: Saves time; Syncs with CRMs; Everything is in one place.

 2. Transparency Across Teams